YohanGH/LearnWeb3/freshman/build-your-first-app-on-ethereum/first-dapp/README.md

    - Use Viem to interact with the deployed smart contract.
    - Implement JavaScript functions to call the smart contract methods from the frontend.

+#### Solidity Smart Contract

+The Solidity smart contract for this tutorial is located in the `contracts` directory.
+Here’s how you can use Remix to deploy and interact with it:

+1. **Open Remix IDE**: Go to [Remix Ethereum IDE](https://remix.ethereum.org/).

+2. **Create a New File**: In Remix, create a new file named `MyContract.sol` and paste the contents of the `contracts/MyContract.sol` file into it.

+3. **Compile the Contract**: Use the Solidity compiler in Remix to compile the contract.
+Ensure that you select the appropriate compiler version (e.g., 0.8.x).

+4. **Deploy the Contract**:
+   - Switch to the **Deploy & Run Transactions** tab in Remix.
+   - Choose an environment (e.g., Injected Web3 for MetaMask).
+   - Deploy the contract by specifying the constructor arguments if necessary.

+5. **Interact with the Contract**:
+   - Use the Remix interface to call functions on your deployed contract.
+   - Update the state of the contract using the `setMessage` function or retrieve information with `getMessage`.

 #### Getting Started

 To get started with this exercise, follow the step-by-step instructions provided in the tutorial files located in the `freshman/build-your-first-app-on-ethereum/first-dapp` directory.